 Where to look for help

-Government resources can be another excellent source of financial help for those who are eligible to receive benefits.
+Government resources can be an excellent source of financial help for those eligible for benefits.
 Here are some places to start:

-- Call your state Medicare program to see if you qualify for state or federal financial help with medical treatment.
+- Call your state Medicare program to see if you qualify for state or federal help.

-- The Children’s Health Insurance Program (CHIP) provides financial aid for children coming from families that don’t qualify for Medicaid, but can’t afford private insurance coverage.
+- The Children’s Health Insurance Program (CHIP) provides financial aid for children whose parents don’t qualify for Medicaid, but can’t afford private insurance coverage.
 See if your family qualifies for CHIP and learn how to apply.

 - The Health Resources and Service Administration has a variety of programs providing affordable care to those struggling with medical expenses.
 Eligibility for free and reduced-cost care is based on a patient’s income and insurance status.

-Someone suffering from a serious illness requiring extensive medical treatment may need more than just financial support to get back on his or her feet.
-Meeting people who have been through the same medical hardships and have successfully overcome them can be inspiring to patients who are currently going through treatment.
-Patients can find support groups specific to their illness in almost every major city in the United States.
+If you need extensive medical treatment, you may need more than just financial support to get back on your feet.
+Meeting people who have been through the same hardships and have successfully overcome them can be inspiring to patients who are currently going through treatment.
+You can find support groups specific to your illness online, and in almost every major city in the US.

 A health crisis can happen in the blink of an eye

-Unfortunately, Maciu Vosa, rugby player and father of two, learned this through tragedy.
-He suffered a spinal injury during a match that paralyzed his body from his upper chest down.
-Injured from playing the sport he loved, Maciu also faced supporting his family, adjusting to his new, much less mobile life, and paying for rehabilitation expenses.
-But Melbourne Community Rugby turned to YouCaring, hoping that people who learned about his predicament would feel compelled to act.
-So far, the fundraiser, Maciu Vosa Needs Your Help, has raised nearly $100,000 in donations.
+Maciu Vosa, rugby player and father of two, suffered a spinal injury during a match that paralyzed him from his chest down.
+Maciu needed to support his family; adjust to his new, less mobile life; and pay for rehabilitation expenses.
+Melbourne Community Rugby turned to YouCaring, hoping that people who learned about his situation would feel compelled to act.
+Their fundraiser, Maciu Vosa Needs Your Help, has raised nearly $100,000 in donations.